darkweak/souin/plugins/skipper/README.md

-Echo middleware: Souin
+Skipper middleware: Souin
 ================================

-This is a distributed HTTP cache module for Echo based on [Souin](https://github.com/darkweak/souin) cache.
+This is a distributed HTTP cache module for Skipper based on [Souin](https://github.com/darkweak/souin) cache.

 ## Features